jonrau1/CodeArtifactVulnScanner/README.md

 ## Synopsis

-- 100% AWS Serverless implementation of a Static Application Security Testing (SAST) / Software Code Analysis (SCA) purpose built for AWS CodeArtifact.
+- 100% AWS Serverless implementation of a Static Application Security Testing (SAST) / Software Code Analysis (SCA) and Anti-Virus (AV) purpose-built for AWS CodeArtifact.
 Determine vulnerabilities in code packages by using the [National Institute of Standards and Technology](https://www.nist.gov/) (NIST) [National Vulnerability Database](https://nvd.nist.gov/search) (NVD).

-- All software package versions and their associated Common Vulnerabilities and Exposures (CVEs) is parsed from the [NVD JSON Feeds](https://nvd.nist.gov/vuln/data-feeds#JSON_FEED) by parsing the Common Platform Enumeration (CPE) embedded within.
+- All software package versions and their associated Common Vulnerabilities and Exposures (CVEs) are parsed from the [NVD JSON Feeds](https://nvd.nist.gov/vuln/data-feeds#JSON_FEED) by parsing the Common Platform Enumeration (CPE) included within.

 - Configurable Purging of highly vulnerable packages by [Common Vulnerability Scoring System](https://nvd.nist.gov/vuln-metrics/cvss) (CVSS) v2.0 and v3.0 Base Scores.
 All non-purged, but vulnerable, packages are pushed through as findings into AWS Security Hub as custom findings.
 Purging will be recorded within the Security Hub finding.

+- Real-time vulnerability analysis of software package dependencies is performed in addition to the upstream package, additionally, Anti-Virus/Anti-Malware (AV/AM) is performed by assesing software package Assets' SHA1 and SHA256 hashes against [Team Cymru's Malware Hash Registry (MHR)](https://team-cymru.com/community-services/mhr/).

 ## Solution Architecture